September 23, 2019

 What does this have to do with today’s text?
 Thanks for asking.

 In a post-Christian nation, where the odds of making even a dent in the cultural fabric are overwhelmingly against you, we need to hear the Word of the Lord to Paul.

 “Do not be afraid; keep on speaking, do not be silent.
 For I am with you and no one is going to attack or harm you, because I have many people in this city.”

 Living in a “Post-Christian” nation has a massive and little recognized upside.
 It is also a “Pre-Christian” nation.

-WE TRUST GOD!
-I want my kids to touch that sign as they leave the house every time in the same way a Notre Dame Football Player touches the sign, “Play Like a Champion Today” as they enter the playing field.
+We trust God!
+I think I’m going to dig that little shield of a sign back out and put it next to the front door so we can tap it as we leave the house every day‑in the same way a Notre Dame Football Player touches the sign, “Play Like a Champion Today” as they enter the playing field.

 COME HOLY SPIRIT!

 Does this reflection discourage or encourage you concerning the present and future of your own country or culture?
 Why?